How can we ensure effective assistance for everyone with an essential civil legal need?

 Marc Lauritsen of Capstone Practice Systems, a Massachusetts lawyer and educator, has been engaged to facilitate the project.

-The project will conclude in December 2017.
-An implementation effort will likely ensue in 2018.
+The project culminated in December 2017 with the publication of the Massachusetts Justice For All Strategic Action Plan.
+An implementation effort will ensue in 2018.

 We have held four regional meetings to gather input from the public and from those who provide services and other forms of assistance to people with essential legal needs.
 These were in Springfield, Andover, Boston, and Dartmouth.
 Each began with a general open session, and continued with breakouts to discuss issues in the contexts of consumer debt, housing, and family law.